Mumbai Suburban Railway: Ticketing

-To use this app, the user has to sign up with his/her mobile number.
 After signing up, the user has the option to load the prepaid RWallet built in the app, using credit/debit cards, net banking, IMPS or private mobile-based apps.
 After the RWallet is loaded, the app can be used to book tickets on the entire network.
 Alternatively, the user may book tickets directly using credit/debit cards, net banking, IMPS, UPI, or various digital wallets such as PayTM, MobiKwik etc. for payments within the app without having to load the prepaid RWallet.